-Education and attention will constantly be directed at accident and spill prevention, however, the following is a guideline in the event the event of a spill:
+Education and attention will constantly be directed at accident and spill prevention; however, the following is a guideline in the even the event of a spill:

-REPORTABLE SPILLS (Spills of reportable quantity of material): FOLLOW STEPS 1 - 11 NON-REPORTABLE SPILLS: FOLLOW STEPS 1, 2, 3, 4, 8, 9, 10 & 11 and contact the Company representative.
+REPORTABLE SPILLS (Spills of reportable quantity of material): FOLLOW STEPS 1 - 11

+NON-REPORTABLE SPILLS: FOLLOW STEPS 1, 2, 3, 4, 8, 9, 10 & 11 and contact the Company representative.

 Table 5: HERBICIDE SPILL CHECK LIST

 Order ACTION 1 Use any and all PPE as directed by product label or MSDS.
 2 Cordon-off spill area to unauthorized people and traffic to reduce the spread and exposure of the spill.
 3 Identify source of spill and apply corrective action, if possible stop or limit any additional amounts of spilled product.
-4 Contain spill and confine the spread by damming or diking with soil, clay or other absorbent materials.
-5 5 Report spills of "reportable quantity to the Massachusetts DEP and DAR: See 310 CMR 40.00 Massachusetts DAR, Pesticide Bureau 617-626-1700 Massachusetts Department of Environmental Main Office: 888-304-1133 Central Protection, Division of Hazardous Waste Region : 508-792-7650 6 6 If the spill cannot be contained or cleaned-up properly, or if there is a threat of contamina to any bodies of water, immediately contact any of the following applicable emergency response personnel: local fire, police, rescue 911 FG&E: System Control 603-294-5102 FG&E: Environmental Dept: Tom Murphy 603-379-3829 FG&E: Forestry: Sara Sankowich 603-379-3833 Chemtrec 800-424-9300 additional emergency personnel

-If there is a doubt as to who should be notified, contact State Police, Central Office 617-566-4500 or 911 7 Remain at the scene to provide information and assista crews. nce to responding emergency clean-up 8 Refer to the various sources of information relative to handling and clean-up of spilled product.
-9 If possible, complete the process of "soaking up" with absorbent materials.
+4 Contain spill and confine the spread by dammin absorbent materials. g or diking with soil, clay or other 5 Report spills of "reportable quantity" to the Massachusetts DEP and DAR: See 310 CMR 40.00 Massachusetts DAR, Pesticide Bureau 617-626-1700 Massachusetts Department of Environmental Main Office: 888-304-1133 Protection, Emergency Response Section Central Region: 508-792-7650 6 If the spill cannot be contained or cleaned-up properly, or if there is a threat of contamination to any bodies of water, immediately contact any of the following applicable emergency response personnel: local fire, police, rescue 911 FG&E: Central Dispatch 603-294-5102 FG&E: Environmental Dept: Tom Murphy 603-379-3829 FG&E: Forestry: Chris Moultroup 603-227-4652 Chemtrec 800-424-9300 additional emergency personnel If there is a doubt as to who should be notified, contact State Police, Central Office 617-566-4500 or 911 7 Remain at the scene to provide information and emergency clean-up crews. assistance to responding 8 Refer to the various sources of information relative to handling and clean-up of spilled product.
+9 If possible, complete the process of "soaking up" " with absorbent materials.
 10 Sweep or shovel contaminated products and soil into leak proof containers for proper disposal at approved location.
-11 Spread activated charcoal over spill area to inactivate a ny residual herbicide.
+11 Spread activated charcoal over spill area to inact tivate any residual herbicide.